Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 When to Come

 The honest answer for food: April to early September.
 The rains have eased, the kitchen gardens are at their richest, citrus is in season in the cooler months, and the air is clear enough that you can see across the highlands to Mulanje on a good day.
 October and November are hot and dry — still pleasant, but the gardens are tired.
-December to March is the green season: lush, occasionally wet, and quietly beautiful, but some forest trails get muddy.
+December to March is the green season: lush, occasionally wet, and quietly beautiful.

 Booking and Costs